 Hopefully, the above will help you to select suitable properties from your portfolio for secured lending purposes.
 Once these properties have been selected, the Lender will have enquiries that need to been satisfied in order for the transaction to progress.
 These enquiries will vary depending on the age of the property being offered as security.

 In the next part of the series, we will help you ‘get your house in order’ to satisfy the lender’s requirements in relation to your new developments.
-You can read part two here.
+Read part two of the series, Refinance for RSLs: part two – new developments.